Neo42/bookr/README.md

   <h3 align="center">Booker 簿客</h3>

   <p align="center">
     An awesome bookshelf app built with React & friends!
+(Built for private use)
     <br />
     <a href="https://github.com/Neo42/booker"><strong>Explore the docs »</strong></a>
     <br />